In this article:

 Student loan forgiveness programs provide either full or partial forgiveness to eligible borrowers with federal student loans.

 But not everyone qualifies for forgiveness.
-The Biden administration has expanded opportunities for forgiveness through existing programs, including a recent change to income-driven repayment plans to make sure those who are eligible get the relief they've earned.
-But talks of widespread forgiveness remain stalled.
+The Biden administration has expanded opportunities for forgiveness through its new student loan forgiveness program and existing programs, including a recent change to income-driven repayment plans, but not all borrowers are eligible.

 If you're not eligible for forgiveness, there are other ways to get relief.
 Here are four steps you can take.

 1. Contact Your Lender to Discuss a New Repayment Plan

 If you have federal student loans, there are several repayment plans available beyond the standard 10-year plan: